-Supply Ventilation System (Supply System) - One or more fans that supply outdoor air to the Dwelling Unit.
+Supply Ventilation System (Supply System) - Oone or more fans that supply outdoor air to the Dwelling Unit.
 Supply ventilation systems shall be designed and constructed to provide ventilation air directly from the outdoors to the Dwelling Unit.

-Threshold Specifications - A set of qualification criteria thatare established based on a Worst-Case Analysis of an explicit design specification.
+Threshold Specifications - A set of qualification criteria that which are established based on a Worst-Case Analysis with consideration of all options or a set of prescriptive specifications of an explicit design specification.14